Joseph Petrosino: Assassination

 The day after Petrosino's death, the detective's Italian Branch received an anonymous letter stating that the New York Black Hand had arranged the murder.
 The letter named members of the Morello crime family: Giuseppe Morello, Vincenzo Terranova, Ciro Terranova, Giuseppe Fontana, Ignazio Milone, and Pietro Inzarillo.
-Cascio Ferro worked with these men during his three-year tenure in New York, so their involvement is possible, but it is also possible that letter was a hoax.

-Vito Cascio Ferro was arrested for Petrosino's murder, but was released after an associate provided an alibi.
+Cascio Ferro worked with these men during his three-year tenure in New York, so their involvement is possible, but it is also possible that the letter was a hoax.
+Cascio Ferro was arrested for Petrosino's murder, but was released after an associate provided an alibi.
 Allegedly, he later (when convicted for murder) claimed that he personally killed once "a gallant man, not an enemy".
 Palermo's police commissioner, Baldassare Ceola, listed five Sicilian suspects: